supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 [sm-main-commit.bat](content/data/sm-main-commit.bat ':include')

 7. Run `sm-main-commit.bat` (double click).
-If all went well, your should be able to see your collection on your GitHub repository web page.
+If all went well, your should be able to see your collection in your GitHub repository web page.

 #### Pushing (*\"saving\"*) your work to GitHub